sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

     from @specs
     spec='jupyter-snowpark.yaml';
 ```
 Run `CALL SYSTEM$GET_SERVICE_STATUS('CONTAINER_HOL_DB.PUBLIC.JUPYTER_SNOWPARK_SERVICE');` to verify that the service is successfully running.
-These commands are also spelled out in [`02_jupyter_service.sql`]().
+These commands are also spelled out in [`02_jupyter_service.sql`](https://github.com/sfc-gh-cbaechtold/snowpark-container-services-101-quickstart/blob/main/02_jupyter_service.sql).

 Since we specified that the `jupyter-snowpark` endpoint running on port `8888` would be `public: true` in our spec YAML, Snowflake is going to generate a URL for our service that can be used to access the service via our Web Browser.
 To get the URL, once the service is successfully in a `RUNNING` state, execute the following:
 ```sql
 SHOW ENDPOINTS IN SERVICE JUPYTER_SNOWPARK_SERVICE;
 ```
 Copy the `jupyter-snowpark` endpoint URL, and paste it in your browser.
-You will be asked to login to Snowflake via your username and password, after which you should successfully see your Jupyter instance running, all inside of Snowflake! **Note, to access the service the user logging in must have the `CONTAINER_USER_ROLE` AND their default role cannot be `ACCOUNTADMIN`, `SECURITYADMIN`, or `ORGADMIN`.**
+You will be asked to login to Snowflake via your username and password, after which you should successfully see your Jupyter instance running, all inside of Snowflake! **Note, to access the service** the user logging in must have the `CONTAINER_USER_ROLE` AND their default role cannot be `ACCOUNTADMIN`, `SECURITYADMIN`, or `ORGADMIN`.

 ### Upload and Modify a Jupyter Notebook
 Notice that in our spec YAML file we mounted the `@volumes/jupyter-snowpark` internal stage location to our `/home/jupyter` directory inside of our running container.
 What this means is that we will use our internal stage `@volumes` to persist and store artifacts from our container.
 If you go check out the `@volumes` stage in Snowsight, you'll see that when we created our `jupyter_snowpark_service`, a folder was created in our stage: `@volumes/jupyter-snowpark`

 ![Stage Volume Mount](./assets/stage_volume_mount.png)

 Now, any file that is uploaded to `@volumes/jupyter-snowpark` will be available inside of our container in the `/home/jupyter` directory, and vice versa.
+Read more about volume mounts in the [documentation](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/specification-reference#spec-volumes-field-optional).
 To test this out, let's upload the sample Jupyter notebook that is in our source code repo at `.../snowpark-container-services-101-quickstart/src/jupyter-snowpark/sample_notebook.ipynb`.
 To do this you can either
 - Click on the `jupyter-snowpark` directory in Snowsight, click the blue `+ Files` button and drag/browse to `sample_notebook.ipynb`.
 Click Upload.
 Navigate to your Jupyter service UI in your browser, click the refresh arrow and you should now see your notebook available!

 OR